 4. All stormwater installations and areas that receive rainfall runoff must be designed to drain within a maximum of 72 hours for vector control.

-5. Salt storage areas shall be fully covered with permanent or semi‐permanent measures and loading/offloading areas shall be located and designed to not drain directly to receiving waters and maintained with good housekeeping measures in accordance with NH DES published guidance.
+5. Snow storage and any salt storage areas must be shown on the plans.
+Salt storage areas shall be fully covered with permanent or semi‐permanent measures and loading/offloading areas shall be located and designed to not drain directly to receiving waters and maintained with good housekeeping measures in accordance with NH DES published guidance.
 Runoff from snow and salt storage areas shall enter treatment areas before being discharged to receiving waters or allowed to infiltrate into the groundwater.

 6. Surface runoff shall be directed into appropriate stormwater control measures designed for treatment and/or filtration to the maximum extent practicable and/or captured and reused onsite.